Datamaverik/Fighting-Game/README.md

 ### Player 1

 - Move Left: 'A'
 - Move Right: 'D'
 - Jump: 'W'
 - Attack; 'S'
 - There's a 1/4 chance that the attack could be a special attack, dealing 4 times more damage than a regular attack.

+### Player 2

+- Move Left: 'ArrowLeft'
+- Move Right: 'ArrowRight'
+- Jump: 'ArrowUp'
+- Attack; 'ArrowDown'
+- Similar to Player 1, there is a 1/4 chance that the attack could be a special attack, dealing 4 times more damage than a regular attack.

 ## Features

 - **Two Player Controls:** Each player can independently move, jump, and attack.
 - **Health Meters:** Each player has a health meter displayed at the top of the screen.
 - **Timer:** A timer counts down the duration of the game.
 - **Special Attacks:** A 1/4 chance of triggering a special attack that deals 4 times the damage.
 - **Game Over Logic:** The game determines the winner based on health levels or time remaining.
 - **Animations:** Smooth animations for movement, jumping, attacking, and special attacks.
 - **Sound Effects:** Includes sounds for actions like fighting and game over.

 ## How to Play